mousepawmedia/devdocs/source/setup_linux/first_steps.rst

 You can search for packages with :code:`sudo snap search <package>`, and install with :code:`sudo snap install <package>`.

-**Flathub** is a portable packaging format that works on most Linux systems.
+-*Flathub** is a portable packaging format that works on most Linux systems.
 It installs the package onto the system itself, instead of running it in a container, so packages installed via Flatpak are likely to make better use of system resources than Snapcraft.